Terhemba Shija

+Early life

+Terhemba Shija was born on 23 November, 1960 in Gboko, Nigeria to Shija Ihembe.
+He is from Nyumangbagh, Mbaduku, Vandeikya local government.

 Shija served as a Member of the House of Representatives of Nigeria in 1992 Benue state.

 He also served as Commissioner of Local Government and Chieftaincy Affairs Benue State, during the administration of Governor George Akume, resigning in December 2002;